Writing every day can be a tough thing to do, but it can be done. All you need to do is outsource your content. Here’s 5 tips to do it well!

 #5 Snag sponsored content opportunities

-Outsourcing your blog content in this manner may seem a bit confusing, as there are two different types of sponsored content.
+When you outsource your content in this manner, it may seem a bit confusing, as there are two different types of sponsored content.
 The first type, is when you apply to write a product/service/experience review for a brand or company, and then you get paid for it.
 Another way, is to land a guest submission content deal with a blogger outreach agency.
 The latter is the one you are looking for if you’d like to have content submitted to your site for posting.

 Blogger outreach agencies are not all the same.
 Some offer pay, and then there are others, who say they’ll pay, but never do (which is why you need to have a Sponsored Content Agreement in place).
 And then, there are some companies who have “Heads of Marketing” that will pitch you the idea of guest writing for your site.
 The goal of each of these methods is to gain quality content that offers value to your readers.
 Of course, you want to be paid for posting on your site, but in the beginning, you may just have to accept the new content coming in without pay.